We may earn money or products from the companies mentioned in this post.

 Magicienne Rock: 10-21 meters (35-70 feet), rocky pinnacle from 8 meters (25 feet), with surrounding plateaus of coral, lots of reef fish, rainbow runners, barracudas, big manta rays, leopard and whale sharks, some surface chop is possible, experienced level

 Tioman Island Photos

 With the interesting underwater terrain, wrecks, giant sea fans, coral, macro life, rays, sharks, turtles, colorful reef fish, and fascinating scenic landscapes, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

-Two hour ferry service from Mersing is available 2-3 times daily making several stops around Tioman.
+Two-hour ferry service from Mersing is available 2-3 times daily making several stops around Tioman.
 Particularly when service from Mersing becomes irregular due to bad weather, ferries from Tanjung Gemuk may be available.
 Private speedboats from Mersing can also be arranged.

 There are very few roads on Tioman Island though there have been some recent improvements.
 Cars and jeeps are available to some locations.
 Bicycles and scooters are for rent.
 Perhaps the easiest way to travel from village to village is by the regularly scheduled Mersing ferry service.

-There are at least 10 dive shops operating on Tioman providing a full range of services including equipment rental, dive courses, guiding and boat dive cruises.
+There are at least 10 dive shops operating on Tioman providing a full range of services including equipment rental, dive courses, guiding, and boat dive cruises.
 Several of them are associated with resorts.
 Resort pricing is very reasonable in a range from $15 to $130 per night.
-The website linked below is a good source for the available options and can arrange booking.
+The website linked below is a good source for the available options and can arrange the booking.
 Their rates are the lowest and it is free to cancel or change dates.

 Tioman Island Things to Do (aside from scuba diving)